arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/View/ViewManipulation.md

 ViewEntity result = view.rename("new-view-name")
 assertThat(result.getName(), is("new-view-name");
-// result contains additional information about the view
+// result contains additional information about the View
 ```

 ## ArangoView.drop

 `ArangoView.drop() : void`

-Deletes the view from the database.
+Deletes the View from the database.

 **Examples**